-Mount Piddington is a mountain located 1.5km south of the Blue Mountains village of Mount Victoria.
+Mount Piddington is a mountain located 1.5 kilometres south of the Blue Mountains village of Mount Victoria.
 The Mount Piddington Lookout is on the southern section of Mount Piddington.
-There are restrooms…
+There are…

-Views of the Kanimbla Valley are possible from the lookout, although trees are present and it is not entirely clear.
-The mountain is mostly covered in bushland of the Eucalypt variety and adjoins One Tree Hill (1,111 metres) the highest point in the Blue Mountains Plateau.
+Views of the Kanimbla Valley are possible from the lookout, although trees are present and are not entirely clear.
+The mountain is mostly covered in the bushland of the Eucalypt variety and adjoins One Tree Hill (1,111 metres) the highest point in the Blue Mountains Plateau.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.